Welcome to O'Kenny River Tubing

 Is there an age limit for children?

 Children are all unique in their comfort with watersports.
 Children as young as 4 have giggled and enjoyed their entire tubing ride.
 Children as old as 10 have complained that the rapids were too scary.
 Parents know their children best and are in the best position to decide if this river tubing is suitable for their children.
 Even children are required to have their own tube.
-We had parents test the idea of sharing a tube with their small children but found 3 or more hours with a toddler on their lap was uncomfortable and said their children should have their own tube.
+We had parents test the idea of sharing a tube with their small children but found 2 or more hours with a toddler on their lap was uncomfortable and said their children should have had their own tube.
 We can't put age requirements on river tubing because you are using equipment rented from us on a public river.
-We recommend strongly that each young child has 1 capable adult accompany them.
+We recommend strongly that each young child has 1 capable adult accompany them closely.
+You can hold onto the handle of their tube or use a short rope to keep them close.
+We try to have short pieces of rope handy for this.
 We strongly suggest that parents watch the videos of families floating through the rapids to guage if this is right for your family.
 We post dozens of videos with children of different ages on Facebook and Instagram.

 Who should not go tubing?